dashbird/site/content/serverless-error-tracking.md

 			</div>
 			<div class="col-12 col-md-6 landing-text">
 				<div class="col-12 col-xs-10 col-sm-12 col-lg-10 landing-text-inner sf-ui-text">
-					<h2 class="landing-titles ">Errors do happen</h2>
+					<h2 class="landing-titles ">Use the right tools</h2>
-					<p>Face it, you'll have errors, your application will go down and you will have to figure out what went wrong and how to fix it.
-Dashbird gives you the tools you need to overcome those errors and find the right solution to fix them.</p>
+					<p>Errors do happen, that's a fact.
+Your application will go down and you will have to figure out what went wrong and how to fix it.
+Dashbird is exactly what you need to overcome those errors and find the right solution in order to fix those serverless errors.</p>
 				</div>
 			</div>
 		</div>